geofftech/laravel-tools/README.md

 Various useful features and functions

+## Agent Instructions

+This is a Laravel package providing utility traits and helper classes.
+When working with this package:

+### Package Structure

+- **Traits**: Located in `src/Traits/` - reusable functionality for Laravel models
+- **Helpers**: Located in `src/Helpers/` - utility classes for common operations
+- **Controllers**: Located in `src/Controllers/` - base controller functionality
+- **Config**: Package configuration in `config/tools.php`
+- **Service Provider**: Main package registration in `src/ServiceProvider.php`

+### Development Guidelines

+- Follow PSR-4 autoloading standards with namespace `GeoffTech\LaravelTools`
+- Use Laravel conventions for naming and structure
+- Include comprehensive docblocks for all public methods
+- Write tests for new functionality
+- Maintain backward compatibility when possible
+- Use semantic versioning for releases

+### Key Features

+- **HasStorage Trait**: Automatic file cleanup for model storage fields
+- **ArrayHelper**: Utility methods for array manipulation
+- **HtmlHelper**: HTML content processing utilities

+### Testing

+Run tests with: `composer test` or `./vendor/bin/phpunit`

+### Code Style

+Use Laravel Pint for code formatting: `./vendor/bin/pint`

 ## HasStorage Trait

 - if a model has links to files in storage, this trait will ensure those files are removed when they are de-linked from the model.